top of page

-Oral Motor Exercises for Children
+Oral Motor Exercises for Kids

-Oral Motor Exercises for Children
+Oral Motor Exercises for kids

 Skills refer to the appropriate functioning and use of the facial muscles (lips, jaw, tongue, cheeks, and palate) for speaking and eating.
 Achieving oral-motor skills is an important part of every child’s communication and feeding development.
 Normal oral motor development begins during foetal stage and continues up until 4 years of age.
 By 3 years of age a child should be able to consume liquids and solids through straws and open mouth cups and chew advance food textures such as whole fruits, meats etc.